Ilan Ramon: Diary

-Among the recovered 40% from the contents of the Columbia Space Shuttle that crashed outside Palestine, Texas, were 37 pages of Ramon's diary, which NASA returned to his wife.
+Among the recovered 40% from the contents of the Columbia Space Shuttle that broke up over Texas were 37 pages of Ramon's diary, which NASA returned to his wife.
 His widow, Rona, shared an excerpt with the Israeli public in a display at Jerusalem's Israel Museum.
 Rona Ramon brought it to Israel Museum forensic experts.
 Only two pages were displayed, one containing Ramon's notes, and the other is a copy of the Kiddush prayer.
 Curator Yigal Zalmona said the diary was partially restored in one year, and needed four more, for police scientists to decipher 80% of the text.
 Zalmona stated: "The diary survived extreme heat in the explosion, extreme atmospheric cold, and then was attacked by microorganisms and insects.
 It's almost a miracle that it survived — it's incredible.
 There is 'no rational explanation' for how it was recovered when most of the shuttle was not."
 Ramon wrote on the last day of the journal:

 Today was the first day that I felt that I am truly living in space.
 I have become a man who lives and works in space.

 Inscribed in black ink and pencil, it covered the first six days of the 16-day mission.

 Family

 Ramon was survived by his wife, Rona, and their four children: Assaf, Tal, Yiftah, and Noa, who were in Florida at the time of the accident.

-Assaf Ramon

-Ramon's eldest son, Assaf (February 10, 1988 – September 13, 2009), died at age 21 during a routine training flight while piloting his F-16A, three months after graduating from the IAF flight school Hatzerim Airbase as the top cadet in his class.
-Assaf lost consciousness during a spell of vertigo, as a result of the high speed and G-force conditions to which he was subjected.
-This led to the plane crash and Assaf's subsequent death.
-He was considered an excellent pilot.
-A lieutenant of the Israeli Air Force, he was posthumously promoted to the rank of captain.

-Rona Ramon

 Ramon's widow, Rona Ramon, served in the Israel Defense Forces as a paramedic and later earned a BA at the Wingate Institute.
 After Assaf's death, she returned to university and graduated with a master's degree in holistic health at Lesley University, Massachusetts.
 She also lectured about dealing with grief and finding coping mechanisms.
 Rona served as founding CEO of the nonprofit Ramon Foundation for youth academic excellence and social leadership through science and technology.
 She died of pancreatic cancer on December 17, 2018.
 She was posthumously awarded the Israel Prize for lifetime achievement.

-Tal Ramon
+Ramon's eldest son, Assaf (February 10, 1988 – September 13, 2009), died at age 21 during a routine training flight while piloting his F-16A, three months after graduating from the IAF flight school Hatzerim Airbase as the top cadet in his class.
+Assaf lost consciousness during a spell of vertigo, as a result of the high speed and G-force conditions to which he was subjected.
+This led to the plane crash and Assaf's subsequent death.
+He was considered an excellent pilot.
+A lieutenant of the Israeli Air Force, he was posthumously promoted to the rank of captain.

 On November 10, 2013, the American Society for Yad Vashem held a special event with the participation of Ramon's son, Tal, who performed a song he wrote in memory of his father.
 Tal Ramon performed his debut album, Dmut, at the club Zappa Tel Aviv in 2016.